-With the new position statement issued by The Royal College of Midwives this morning, we thought that we should stick our stake in the ground and also ask our Baby Feeding professional – Geraldine Miskin a few questions to shed some light on what this now means.
+With the new position statement issued by The Royal College of Midwives in June 2018, we thought that we should stick our stake in the ground and also ask our Baby Feeding professional – Geraldine Miskin a few questions to shed some light on what this now means.

 We’re inclusive of everyone here, so feel comforted by the fact that we love breastfeeding (our Mama-in-Chief breastfed for 9 months after a tough old start), but we also love bottle and formula feeding.